FIWARE/tutorials.IoT-Sensors/README.md

 When describing the messages being passed through a working smart solution we will refer to two further components which are not used in this tutorial, but will be needed to complete the system subsequently.

-* The [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/)is used for holding the context data of the smart solution.
+* The [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) is used for holding the context data of the smart solution.
 As you know all interactions with the context broker must be made using [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2)
 * An IoT Agent acts as a middleware component converting [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2) requests (from the context broker) into a protocol